Ifeanyichukwu-DA/HR-Analytics/README.md

 Features:
 - There are page navigators on the **Side Bar**, when clicked, redirects to the appropriate page.
 - The **Clear Slicers Button** at the top right corner, removes slicer filters that have been applied to the page.
-- The **Arrow Button** on the attrition page , displays ratings and other important information.
+- The **Arrow Button** on the attrition page, displays ratings and other important information.

 Key Notes:
 - **_Attrition_** is the departure of employees from the organization for any reason (voluntary or involuntary), including resignation, termination, death, or retirement..